MsDakota13/vimrc/README.md

 step 4: start vim and run :PluginInstall

-step 5: downlod .tmux.conf from this repo iftmux configuration is wished on the machine
+step 5: downlod .tmux.conf from this repo if TMUX configuration is wished on the machine

 # Commands VIM
 Open a file and split vertical: